tiagorg-cit/guru-dash-4teams/docs/azure.md

   },
   "builds": {
-    "getLastNumMonths": "Number of previous months to obtain data", (*) "buildStepName": "Step name in build pipeline that should be considered as build", (*) "deployStepName": "Step name in build pipeline that should be considered as deploy" (*) "repositories": [{
+    "getLastNumMonths": "Number of previous months to obtain data", (*) "defaultBuildStep": "Default step name in build pipeline that should be considered as build", (*) "defaultDeployStep": "Default step name in build pipeline that should be considered as deploy" (*) "repositories": [{
       (*) "id": "Git repository id to count build", (*) "type": "Git repository type to count build.
-Can be: Git and TfsGit", (*) "name": "Git repository name."
+Can be: Git and TfsGit", (*) "name": "Git repository name.",
-      }
+      "buildSteps": "Array of custom step name in build pipeline that should be considered as build" "deploySteps": "Array of custom step name in build pipeline that should be considered as build" }
     ]
   }